How to plan your next Multichannel Strategy?

 So, you can see that the strength of SOSTAC® as a general planning framework is also a weakness; it doesn’t apply specifically to the multichannel marketing communications needed to engage an audience through an engagement funnel.

 So, what does SOSTAC® stand for?
-We showed a visual at the start of the Quick Win.
+First, we showed a visual at the start of the Quick Win.

 Here’s some more detail to help to understand:

 Strategy means ‘How do we get there?’
 Strategy summarizes how to fulfil the objectives.
-It is the shortest part of the plan, but arguably, the most important, as it gives direction to all the subsequent tactics.
-It answers questions including: Which segments will be targeted with which propositions?
+It is the shortest part of the plan but, arguably, the most important, as it gives direction to all the subsequent tactics.
+It answers questions: Which segments will be targeted with which propositions?
 What positioning will we choose?
 How will leads and sales targets be achieved?
 Which channels should we focus our media investment on?
-What communications strategies will be used to support customer acquisition, conversion and retention?
+What communications strategies will support customer acquisition, conversion and retention?

-Tactics are the details of strategy (the marketing mix, communications mix and channel mix are the tactical tools).
-They highlight on a campaign timeline exactly which tactics occur when.
-For example, how do we improve our ‘always-on’ communications, e.g. how to harness Marketing Automation alongside Content Marketing to generate and nurture leads.
+Tactics are the details of strategy (the marketing, communications, and channel mix are the tactical tools).
+They highlight on a campaign timeline strictly which tactics occur and when.
+So, how do we improve our ‘always-on’ communications, e.g. how to harness Marketing Automation alongside Content Marketing to generate and nurture leads?

-Once you finished, it’s time to RACE: a practical framework to help manage and improve results from your multichannel marketing.
-Ultimately, it’s about using best practice across digital and offline marketing techniques to get more commercial value from your marketing investments.
+Once you finish, it’s time to RACE: a practical framework to help manage and improve results from your multichannel marketing.
+Ultimately, it’s about using best practices across digital and offline marketing techniques to get more commercial value from your marketing investments.

-RACE covers the full customer lifecycle or marketing funnel from: (Plan) > Reach > Act > Convert > Engage.
+RACE covers the entire customer lifecycle or marketing funnel from: (Plan) > Reach > Act > Convert > Engage.

 Reach.
-Reach involves building awareness and visibility of your brand, products and services on other websites and in offline media.
-It shows how you will build traffic by driving visits to different web presences like your main site, microsites or social media pages.
-It involves maximising reach over time to create multiple interactions using paid, owned and earned media touchpoints.
+Reach involves building awareness and visibility of your brand, products and services on other websites and offline media.
+It shows how you will make traffic by driving visits to different web presences like your leading site, microsites or social media pages.
+It involves maximizing reach over time to create multiple interactions using paid, owned and earned media touchpoints.

 Act.
-Act is short for Interact.
-It’s a separate stage from conversion since encouraging interactions on websites and in social media need a special effort.
-For most businesses, the main aim of Act is to generate online leads or new email subscribers.
-So, it’s about persuading site visitors or prospects take the next step, the next Action on their customer journey when they initially reach your site or social network presence.
-It may mean finding out more about a company or its products, searching to find a product or reading a blog post.
-You should define these actions as top-level goals of the funnel in analytics.
-Goals can include “Viewed product”, “Added to Basket”, “Registered as a member” or “Signed up for an e-newsletter.
-Act is also about encouraging participation.
-This can be sharing of content via social media or customer reviews (strictly, part of Engage).
+The act phase is short for Interact.
+It’s a separate stage from conversion since encouraging interactions on websites and social media needs a special effort.
+For most businesses, the main aim of the Act is to generate online leads or new email subscribers.
+So, it’s about persuading site visitors or prospects to take the next step, the following activities on their customer journey when they initially reach your site or social network presence.
+It may mean finding out more about a company or its products, searching for a product or reading a blog post.
+It would help if you defined these actions as top-level goals of the funnel in analytics.
+Plans can include “Viewed product”, “Added to Basket”, “Registered as a member”, or “Signed up for an e-newsletter.
+The act phase is also about encouraging participation.
+This can be sharing content via social media or customer reviews (strictly part of Engage).

 Convert.
 This is simply conversion, either online or offline.
-It involves getting your audience to take that vital next step which turns them into customers whether the change of behaviour is taken through non-personal transactions, or sales reps.
+It involves getting your audience to take that vital next step that turns them into customers, whether the change of behaviour is done through non-personal transactions or sales reps.

 Engage.
 This is long-term customer engagement and communications.
-That is, developing a long-term relationship with first-time buyers to build customer loyalty as repeat purchases using communications on your site, social presence, email and direct interactions to boost customer lifetime value.
-It can be measured by repeat actions such as repeat sale and sharing content through social media.
-We also need to measure the percentage of active customers (or email subscribers) and customer satisfaction and recommendation using other systems.
+That is, developing a long-term relationship with first-time buyers to build customer loyalty as repeat purchases using contacts on your site, social presence, email and direct interactions to boost customer lifetime value.
+It can be measured by repeat actions such as sales and social media sharing content.
+We also need to calculate the percentage of active customers (or email subscribers) and customer satisfaction and recommendation using other systems.

-Within each part of RACE planning, we have defined 5 key activities which should be included in your multichannel marketing plan.
+Within each part of RACE planning, we have defined five key activities which should be included in your multichannel marketing plan.

 Use SOSTAC® as the main overarching framework to structure your plan.
-Your plan is best structured with the 6 headings forming SOSTAC®.
+Your plan is best structured with the six headings forming SOSTAC®.

 Within each, you should include a reference to the RACE activities.
-Use RACE within each section to review and plan the details.
-For example, your situation analysis, objectives, tactics and actions can all be readily be broken down by RACE.
+Then, use RACE within each section to review and plan the details.
+For example, your situation analysis, objectives, tactics and actions can all be readily broken down by RACE.

-I hope this was useful to navigate the strategic planning of multichannel strategies.
+I hope this was useful in navigating the strategic planning of multichannel strategies.
 I am curious to know what you guys are using to plan ahead and if you have some hacks, please feel free to share them in the comments section below.